 In the real dark night of the soul, it’s always election o’clock.
 Here come the endlessly repeated phrases, the lines to take today, the turgid interviews, the letme be absolutely clears and hard-working families, the swapping of business/celebrity/expert endorsements, the gaffes and the unread manifestos.

 The Spectator’s affably pro-Remain business correspondent, Martin Vander Weyer, invited readers to answer the party-game question ‘If Brexit was a film…?’
-Naturally most replies have been satirically pro-Leave, readers being what they are, and Vander Weyer asked for more Remainers to have a go, but then I got to thinking… Continue reading →
+Naturally the replies have been partisan, either pro-Leave or pro-Remain, but then I got to thinking… Continue reading →

 When everything about a people is for the time growing weak and ineffective, it begins to talk about efficiency.
 So it is that when a man’s body is a wreck he begins, for the first time, to talk about health.
 Vigorous organisms talk not about their processes, but about their aims.
 There cannot be any better proof of the physical efficiency of a man than that he talks cheerfully of a journey to the end of the world.
 And there cannot be any better proof of the practical efficiency of a nation than that it talks constantly of a journey to the end of the world, a journey to the Judgment Day and the New Jerusalem.
 There can be no stronger sign of a coarse material health than the tendency to run after high and wild ideals; it is in the first exuberance of infancy that we cry for the moon.
 None of the strong men in the strong ages would have understood what you meant by working for efficiency.
 Hildebrand would have said that he was working not for efficiency, but for the Catholic Church.
 Danton would have said that he was working not for efficiency, but for liberty, equality, and fraternity.
 Even if the ideal of such men were simply the ideal of kicking a man downstairs, they thought of the end like men, not of the process like paralytics.
 They did not say, “Efficiently elevating my right leg, using, you will notice, the muscles of the thigh and calf, which are in excellent order, I—” Their feeling was quite different.
 They were so filled with the beautiful vision of the man lying flat at the foot of the staircase that in that ecstasy the rest followed in a flash.